What Is Retinol? A Science-Based Guide

 Retinol is the most studied anti-aging ingredient in dermatology.
 Decades of published research confirm it stimulates collagen production, accelerates cell turnover, fades hyperpigmentation, and improves skin texture.
 But "retinol" has become a catch-all term for an entire family of compounds that work differently.
-This guide separates the science from the marketing and explains exactly how retinoids work at the cellular level.
+This guide separates science from marketing and explains how retinoids work at the cellular level.

 The Retinoid Family Tree